KozelAnatoliy/routineless/README.md

 run `npm run publish:local` to publish routineless to the local registry.

-run `npx create-routineless-app test-workspace` to generate workspace with routineless preset.
+run `npx create-aws-cdk-app test-workspace` to generate workspace with routineless aws cdk preset.